Free Dev Day — June 25 — Virtual

 Step 2: LZ - Raw Customer and Order Data

 Next, let's create staging tables for our future data pipeline.
-This syntax should be very familiar with anyone working with databases before.
-It is ANSI SQL compliant DDL, with probably one key exception - for stg_customer we are going to load the full payload of JSON into raw_json column.
-For this, Snowflake has a special data type VARIANT.
+This syntax should be familiar to most.
+It is ANSI SQL compliant DDL, but with a key exception - for stg_customer we'll load the full payload of JSON into the raw_json column using the data type VARIANT.
+We'll also enable change tracking, enabling our future use of streams.

 -- LZ: Customer System ---------------------------------------------------------